GUY-LATEAM/my_teams/RFC-ARC-GUY.md

 ## 5. Command and Response Format

-Commands sent by the client follow the format:
+Commands sent by the client follow the format in ASCII:

     <CMD><sp><args><endL>